Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/quick_demo_full.md

 ## <a name='setup'>Setup</a>

 1. Open the completed project.
-In the Unity Hub, click the `Add` button, and select `Object-Pose-Estimation/PoseEstimationDemoProject` from inside the file location where you cloned this repo.
+In the Unity Hub, click the `Add` button, and select `Object-Pose-Estimation/PoseEstimationDemoProject` from inside the file location where you cloned the repo.

 2. Open the scene.
-Go to `Assets > Scenes` and double click on `TutorialPoseEstimation`.
+Go to `Assets/Scenes` and double click on `TutorialPoseEstimation`.

-3. The size of the images that will be used for pose estimation depends on a setting in the Game view.
-Select the `Game` view and select `Free Aspect`.
-Then select the **+**, with the message `Add new item` on it if you put your mouse over the + sign.
-For the Width select `650` and for the Height select `400`.
-A gif below shows you how to do it.
+3. We now need to set the size of the images used.
+In the ***Game*** view, click on the dropdown menu in front of `Display 1`.
+Then, click **+** to create a new preset.
+Make sure `Type` is set to `Fixed Resolution`.
+Set `Width` to `650` and `Height` to `400`.
+The gif below depicts these actions.

 <p align="center">
 <img src="Gifs/2_aspect_ratio.gif"/>